Navid200/xDrip/docs/App-store.md

+---
+title: "Why xDrip Isn’t in the Google Play Store"
+description: "Understand why the xDrip app is not available in the Google Play Store, including policy restrictions and distribution details."
+---

 # Why is xDrip not in Google play store?
 [xDrip](../) >> [Frequently Asked Questions](./FAQ_page.md) >> Why is xDrip not in Google play store?